In this Article

 4. Rich in Vitamins B and C

-Vitamins contained in potatoes assists in healing wounds and boosts immunity.
-It helps in absorption of iron from other foods.
+The vitamins in potatoes assist in healing wounds and boost immunity.
+They also help in the absorption of iron from other foods.

 5. Good Source of Folate